Boeing Reports Another Loss In Q1, But Confirms Forecast - UrduPoint

 Boeing Reports Another Loss In Q1, But Confirms Forecast

-Boeing reported a bigger-than-expected quarterly loss Wednesday due to quality control problems that have limited commercial plane deliveries and lifted costs in its defense program
+Boeing reported a bigger-than-expected quarterly loss Wednesday due to persistent quality control problems with its jets, but shares rallied as it maintained key medium- and long-term targets

-New York, (UrduPoint / Pakistan Point News - 26th Apr, 2023 ) :Boeing reported a bigger-than-expected quarterly loss Wednesday due to quality control problems that have limited commercial plane deliveries and lifted costs in its defense program.
+New York, (UrduPoint / Pakistan Point News - 26th Apr, 2023 ) :Boeing reported a bigger-than-expected quarterly loss Wednesday due to persistent quality control problems with its jets, but shares rallied as it maintained key medium- and long-term targets.

 "We are progressing through recent supply chain disruptions but remain confident in the goals we set for this year, as well as for the longer term," said Chief Executive Dave Calhoun.